kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/Siku_Quanshu/README.md

 # Siku Quanshu
-** This stanza needs manual review at [https://www.oclc.org/support/services/ezproxy/documentation/db/sikuquanshu.en.html](https://www.oclc.org/support/services/ezproxy/documentation/db/sikuquanshu.en.html) **
+** This stanza needs manual review at [https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/Siku_Quanshu](https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/Siku_Quanshu) **

 ## Some of OCLC's notes for this stanza

-To proxy Torpedo Ultra, use the following database definition in config.txt :

-Please note that the Replace directive shown above ends with a lower-case letter L.
+Siku Quanshu requires EZproxy 4.0a GA (2006-08-02) or later.

+Since libraries install their own copies of Siku Quanshu on their own servers, there is no single, correct definition for this database.
+The general configuration is:

+replacing both instances of skqs.yourlib.org with the name of your Siku Quanshu server.

+&nbsp;